 The nature of relationships between educators and people with lived experiences is well documented in literature which explores the involvement of people with lived experience in health and social care education.
 Issues of power, control and influence and the nature of equal and meaningful partnerships are often explored.
 Arnstein’s (1969) ladder of involvement and Tew et al. (2004) ladder of involvement framework, for example, seek to differentiate between different types and levels of involvement with meaningful involvement only being achieved when power is delegated (Arnstein, 1969; Tew et al., 2004; Webber & Robinson, 2012).
+This report explores the power differences between the person with lived experience and the academic.
+The report follows similar trajectories to Arnstein’s (1969) ladder of involvement and Tew et al.’s (2004) ladder of involvement framework.
+This collaboration has grown out of Sophie’s sense of her role within the PIER partnership and ongoing development of the relationship with the lecturer who is a physiotherapist.
+This has enabled the balance of power to become equal.
 Underpinning principles of trust and relationship building are also identified as important pre-requisites for meaningful involvement and for people with lived experience to feel valued and heard within the classroom setting (McCutcheon and Gormley 2014, Warren et al. 2017, Reith-Hall 2020)

 Louise: My name is Louise, and I am a neurological physiotherapist by background and senior lecturer in physiotherapy.
 I invited Sophie to assist with a final year undergraduate physiotherapy teaching session to provide her lived experience expertise.
 Students often face challenges and feel anxious when learning about neurological disability.
 The learning outcomes for the session were for the students to understand the complexity of adult cerebral palsy (CP) and to learn how to assess clients with a neurological disability.
 My plan was to conduct an assessment of Sophie during the lecture with the opportunity for both Sophie and I to explain the process to students and for them to ask questions.